lgessler/fulcro-material-ui-template/README.md

 $ make fe
 ```

-2. Start the backend server in a different shell session and enter `(start)` in the REPL.
+2. In a separate shell session, start the backend server and enter `(start)` in the REPL.
 You will now be able to go to
 [http://localhost:8085]() and have your app served.

 ```bash